Our Mission

-The Manchester Essex Conservation Trust (MECT) is an almost 60-year-old nonprofit organization dedicated to preserving ecologically important land and wildlife habitat in Manchester and Essex, Massachusetts, and promoting its use for quiet recreation, education and research.
+The Manchester Essex Conservation Trust (MECT) is a 63-year-old nonprofit organization dedicated to preserving ecologically important land and wildlife habitat in Manchester and Essex, Massachusetts, and promoting its use for quiet recreation, education and research.

 MECT enhances the quality of life on Cape Ann by ensuring that lands that are vital to public health remain in their natural condition.
 These lands protect drinking water supplies, hold back storm waters that would otherwise threaten homes and businesses, provide educational and research opportunities, and offer quiet recreation on miles of foot trails.
 An informed public is essential to long-term success, and we gladly share knowledge of the special conservation values of the lands that we protect.